Course navigation

 Write CLAUDE.md

-Before writing any feature code, give Claude the project conventions once.
-This way every future prompt in this project gets the right context automatically.
+Before writing feature code, give Claude the project conventions once.
+Every future prompt in this project inherits them automatically.

 Y